OpenSourceEcon/oselab/docs/gallery.md

 ### Add a new route for your visualization

-in `views.py`, add a new route for your visualization.
+In [`views.py`](https://github.com/OpenSourceEcon/oselab/blob/master/oselab/views.py), add a new route for your visualization.
 It will look something like this:

 ```python
 @app.route('/gallery/my_viz')